asymmetric/nixpkgs-iso-unmaintained-check/README.md

 ./check.sh -h
 ```

-This script relies on the value of `<nixpkgs>`, so you can use the `NIX_PATH` variable to set that to a value of your choosing:
+This script relies on the value of `<nixpkgs>`, so you can use the `NIX_PATH` variable to set it to a value of your choosing:

 ```
 NIX_PATH=nixpkgs=/foo/bar/baz ./check.sh